5 out of 5 stars

 Betterment initially offered just a pure robo-advisor service, now called Betterment Digital.
-More recently, Betterment has added Chartered Financial Professionals via its Betterment Premium offering, which has a higher minimum of $100,000, compared to no minimum for Betterment Digital.
+Now, Betterment includes Chartered Financial Professionals as part of its Premium offering; this has a higher minimum of $100,000, compared to no minimum for Betterment Digital.

 Customers who value support will find Betterment to be exemplary.
 Customer service is embedded in the Betterment culture.
 For example, CEO Jon Stein is known to answer customer phone calls from time to time, thereby setting the example across the firm that customer satisfaction is a top priority.

 It’s easy to transfer funds, set financial goals to target retirement objectives and shorter term targets, such as buying a car, and even analyzing outside portfolios to gauge diversification and fee levels.